spiresystems/pgadmin-presentation/notes.md

 ----------------

 * String literals must be enclosed in single quotes
+* Comments begin with two hyphens and extend to the end of line `-- This is a valid SQL comment`
 * SQL treats all identifiers as lower case unless enclosed in double quotes

 Querying Data (SELECT)